jgoerzen/lorapipe/doc/lorapipe.1.md

    end to immediately send back a frame - data if it has some, or a "I don't have anything, continue" frame otherwise.
 After transmitting flag 2, it will wait up to **txwait** seconds for the first packet from the other end before continuing to transmit.
+The default is 0, which disables the txslot feature and is suitable for uses which do not expect ACKs.

 **--maxpacketsize** *BYTES*
 :  The maximum frame size, in the range of 10 - 250.
 The actual frame